Symphony No. 6 (Mahler): Discussion on availability of both options

 "I believe that all serious students of his music should make up their own minds about which order in their view represents Mahler's genius.
 He was after all in two minds about it himself.
 We should let the music – how we hear it – decide!
 For me there is no right or wrong in this matter.
 We should continue to hear, quite legitimately, both versions of the symphony, according to the convictions of the interpreters involved.
 After all the first version has a fascinating history and legitimacy endowed by none other than the composer himself!
 Of course we must respect the fact of his final change of mind but to imagine that we should accept this without debate or comment beggars belief."

+In keeping with Mahler's original order, British conductor John Carewe has noted parallels between the tonal plan of Beethoven's Symphony No. 7 and Mahler's Symphony No. 6, with the Scherzo/Andante order of movements in the latter.
+British composer David Matthews, a former adherent of the Andante/Scherzo order, who changed his mind and has since argued for Scherzo/Andante as the preferred order, likewise cited the overall tonal scheme of the symphony.
+Matthews has noted the interconnectivity of the first movement with the Scherzo as similar to Mahler's interconnectivity of the first two movements of the Fifth Symphony, and that performing the Mahler with the Andante/Scherzo order damages the structure of the tonal key relationships and removes this parallel, a structural disruption of what de La Grange has described as follows: